 3. The Corvette debuted in 1953—just like Playboy.
-While the initial version looked sleek and stylish, that was merely a facade: the initial Corvette had a comically weak six-cylinder engine, 2-gear automatic transmission, and standard parts and suspension.
-Stomping the gas would take you from 0-60 MPH in eleven seconds, slower than a 1991 Corolla and breathlessly, assuming you held your breath.
-Also, in what might have been some kind of portent, the car had no exterior door handles.
+The first version was a sleek and stylish facade over a comically weak engine, 2-gear automatic transmission, and economy-car standard parts.
+Putting the pedal on the floor would rocket the car from 0-60 MPH in eleven seconds—breathlessly, assuming the driver held their breath.
+Eleven seconds is slower than a 1991 Toyota Corolla.
+Also, and this may have been some kind of sign, the car had no exterior door handles.
 I don’t know why.

-The man responsible for turning that modest slowpoke into the enduring American symbol of conspicuous consumption and the existential trauma of middle age was a Russian named Zora Arkus-Duntov.
+The man responsible for transforming a modest slowpoke of a car into the enduring American symbol of conspicuous consumption and the existential trauma of middle age was a Russian named Zora Arkus-Duntov.

-Duntov was a tinkerer and hot-rodder who was so disappointed by the mechanical specs of the first Vette that he wrote a letter to Chevy, who gave him a job.
-Seeing a glimpse of the future in that first version of the car and watching the post-war glory days of American capitalism unfold, Duntov wrote a “manifesto” arguing that the “economics of prosperity” would create a market for glamorous, non-utilitarian sports cars, tying this vision to the rise of individualism and the culture of hot-rodders who modified cars for speed and style.
-He foresaw cars marketed for youth, fun, speed, and looks, not just family transportation and commutes (perhaps he also saw that nascent interstate highways could make driving an act of leisure; see here for the story of American roads).
+Duntov was a tinkerer and hot-rodder who was so disappointed by the mechanical specs of the first Vette that he wrote a letter to Chevy.
+They gave him a job.
+Duntov glimpsed the future in even that odd first version of the car, and saw too the post-war glory years of American capitalism unfolding—he had, after all, gotten a job by writing a letter of complaint.
+He delivered a “manifesto” arguing that the “economics of prosperity” would create a market for glamorous, non-utilitarian sports cars; a vision tied to the rise of individualism and a burgeoning culture of hot-rodders modifying cars for speed and style.
+Duntov foresaw cars marketed for youth, fun, speed, and looks, not just family transportation and commutes.
+Perhaps, too, he saw the potential of the nascent interstate highway system to make driving an act of leisure (see here for the story of American roads).

 By 1957 the Corvette looked even better and drove more like something that could be called a sports car, with a 300 HP engine, manual transmission, and racing suspension.
 Around this time, automakers began to pull out of sponsored auto racing, owing to concerns about safety.
 Duntov, a race fanatic and driver, managed to circumvent this by creating a dummy corporation to which he sent experimental Corvettes for race/acid tests, often taking official Chevy “business trips” to watch or drive in non-Chevy-sanctioned races.
 As the 1960s unfolded, other manufacturers rolled out competing cars—especially the Ford Thunderbird—pushing the car to be ever faster and sleeker.
 The apex was 1967, when the Corvette’s L88 performance package turned the car into a 500+ HP fire-breathing hellbeast.
 And yet within a decade, emissions standards, the clean air act, and the gas crisis had taken the starch out of the Vette’s sheets, down to a mewling 165 horsepower.
 If sports cars and big engines were the defining symbol of American masculinity, the plodding late 70s Corvettes were the emasculation.

-4. Ford took an entire market research team to see what Zora Duntov had seen: the coming youth movement.
+4. Ford needed an entire market research team to see what Zora Duntov had: the youth movement.
 Their effort to leverage this was the 1964 Ford Mustang.
 Rolled out to much fanfare—Ford bought a half-hour block of TV time on all three major networks—the Mustang met with immediate success, building a million cars in just 18 months.
 One NYC diner’s ad said “Our hotcakes are selling like Mustangs.”